Plots a heat map for a pair of attributes.

 - Selected Data: instances selected from the plot

-Heat map is a graphical method for visualizing attribute values by class in a two-way matrix.
-It only works on datasets containing continuous variables.
-The values are represented by color: the higher a certain value is, the darker the represented color.
-By combining class and attributes on x and y axes, we see where the attribute values are the strongest and where the weakest, thus enabling us to find typical features (discrete) or value range (continuous) for each class.
+Heat map is a graphical method for visualizing attribute values in a two-way matrix.
+It only works on datasets containing numeric variables.
+The values are represented by color according to the selected color pallette.
+By combining class variable and attributes on x and y axes, we see where the attribute values are the strongest and where the weakest, thus enabling us to find typical features for each class.

-- The color scheme legend.
+- The color pallette.
+Choose from linear, diverging, color-blind friendly, or other pallettes.
 Low and High are thresholds for the color palette (low for attributes with low values and high for attributes with high values).
 Selecting one of diverging palettes, which have two extreme colors and a neutral (black or white) color at the midpoint, enables an option to set a meaningful mid-point value (default is 0).

-- No Sorting (lists attributes as found in the dataset)
+- None (lists attributes and rows as found in the dataset)

-- Clustering with ordered leaves (maximizes the sum of similarities of adjacent elements)
+- Clustering with ordered leaves (same as clustering, but it additionally maximizes the sum of similarities of adjacent elements)

 - Set what is displayed in the plot in Annotation & Legend.